by Darlene A. White

-We have so many Millennials who are starting businesses and those that are climbing the corporate ladder that don’t take advantage of their retirement accounts she said.
+We have so many millennials who are starting businesses and those that are climbing the corporate ladder that don’t take advantage of their retirement accounts, she says.

 No matter where you work, you can always start the saving process.

-“Living paycheck to paycheck doesn’t have to be a lifelong sentence.
+“Living paycheck-to-paycheck doesn’t have to be a lifelong sentence.
 Work on ways to increase your income to make this process easier.
 That may mean getting a second job, eliminating some monthly expenses or creating a side gig from home.
-I’ve found investing in yourself being one of the best investments one can make,” she added.
+I’ve found investing in yourself being one of the best investments one can make.”